Time series forecasting from partial observations via Non-negative Matrix Factorization: Uniqueness and estimation guarantees

-At first glance, the coding-decoding scheme of Figure~\ref{fig:dim_red} can be ill-posed and/or not robust to noise.
-The first issue is the {\it uniqueness} of the decomposition $\W_0\H_0$ {\it given partial observations}, namely proving that {\it Partial Observation Uniqueness} \eqref{eq:pou} property holds:

-where $\equiv$ means up to positive scaling and permutation: if an entry-wise nonnegative pair $(\W,\H)$ is given then $(\W\PP\D,\D^{-1}\PP^\top\H)$ is also a nonnegative decomposition $\W\H=\W\PP\D\times\D^{-1}\PP^\top\H$, where~$\D$ scales and~$\PP$ permutes the columns (resp.~rows) of~$\W$ (resp.~$\H$).
-When we observe the full matrix $\X_0=\W_0\H_0$, the uniqueness issue has been addressed under some sufficient conditions on $\W,\H$, {\it e.g.}, {\it Strongly boundary closeness} of \cite{laurberg2008}, \lm{{\it Complete factorial sampling} of \cite{donoho2004}, and {\it Separability} of \cite{recht2012}}.
-A necessary and sufficient condition exists: \begin{theorem}[\cite{thomas1974}] The decomposition $\X_0:=\W_0\H_0$ is unique up to permutation and positive scaling of columns (resp.~rows) of $\W_0$ (resp.~$\H_0$) {\bf if and only if} the $K$-dimensional positive orthant is the only $K$-simplicial cone verifying
+When we observe the full matrix $\X_0=\W_0\H_0$, the issue on uniqueness has been addressed under some sufficient conditions on $\W,\H$, {\it e.g.}, {\it Strongly boundary closeness} of \cite{laurberg2008}, {{\it Complete factorial sampling} of \cite{donoho2004}, and {\it Separability} of \cite{recht2012}}.
+A necessary and sufficient condition exists as given by the following theorem.
+We recall that the $K$-dimensional positive orthant is the set $\mathds R^K_+:=\{x\in\mathds{R}^K\,:\, x_i\geq 0\,,\ \forall i\in[K]\}$ and a $K$-simplicial cone is the conic hull of $K$ linearly independent vectors of $\mathds{R}^K$.
+For any cone $\mathcal A\subseteq\mathds R^K$, the \emph{dual cone} (also called polar cone in this context) is